OnTheLine/otl-bookdown/transfer-manually/redirected-links/redirect-from-OHDA.md

 Manually transfer this file structure and content into `docs` folder, since it is not built by Bookdown.

-New PDFs below include URLs to the updated chapter and resources in On The Line book*
+One of the PDFs below includes text with link to the most current version in the On The Line book*

 If you are reading the chapter below, this page describes its redirected links: